mahmoud661/Schema-Forge/docs/sql-editor-guide.md

 - Table name derived from the node label
 - Columns generated from the node schema
-- Primary key and other constraints based on column properties
+- Primary key and other constraints based on row properties

 ### Constraint Generation